rsheldiii/rp2040-business-card/README.md

 ![An image of the PCB](images/the_pcb_schematic.png)

+Power is in the top left, with audio at the bottom left, input at the bottom, flash at the bottom right, the screen top right, and finally the crystal oscillator (and GPIO) at the top.
 You can see that the USB lines are straight and impedance matched, we've got a nice, stitched ground plane under the crystal oscillator and the trace runs for most components are pretty short.
 I can already see one sin I committed, I put the 27ohm resistors for the USB lines at the USB connector, when they should be closer to the RP2040.
 However, "Closer" is a relative term, and we're super over-engineering this dinky lil USB bus here, so we'll be perfectly fine.
 That goes for the impedance and length matching as well.

 # Fabrication